-Introduction to Fiber Optic Distributed Temperature, Acoustic, and Chemical Sensing (DTS, DAS, & DCS)
+Introduction to Fiber Optic Distributed Temperature, Acoustic, and Chemical Sensing (DTS, DAS, and DCS)

-This one-day course is an introduction to the emerging fiber optic technologies of Distributed Temperature Sensing (DTS) as well as related Acoustic (DAS) and Chemical (DCS) sensing.
-This program looks at how these technologies work, and their application to the oil and gas industry.
-Such systems have been utilized in shallow steam injection wells as well as high-cost horizontal and multilateral wells where re-entry with a logging tool is difficult , if not impossible.
+This one-day course is an introduction to the emerging fibre optic technologies of Distributed Temperature Sensing (DTS) as well as related Distributed Acoustic (DAS) and Distributed Chemical Sensing (DCS).
+This programme looks at how these technologies work, and their application to the oil and gas industry.
+Such systems have been utilised in shallow steam injection wells as well as high-cost horizontal and multilateral wells where re-entry with a logging tool is difficult, if not impossible.
 This class also includes an overview of PLATO software for managing DTS data and computing flow, plus a hands-on demonstration of DTS hardware.
-Topics include:

 - How DTS, DAS, and DCS technologies work

 - Typical well installations, hardware, and log recordings

 - Factors affecting data accuracy, calibration, and quality

 - Field applications and examples of DTS and DAS